 Oestrogen directly affects dopamine signalling in the brain — the same neurotransmitter pathway that ADHD medications target.
 When oestrogen drops (during the luteal phase, postpartum, and perimenopause), dopamine function decreases and ADHD symptoms can intensify.

 Research published in Frontiers in Global Women's Health (2025) documented the "lifelong interplay of hormonal fluctuations with mood, cognition, and disease" in women with ADHD.
 Undiagnosed women have increased vulnerability to premenstrual dysphoric disorder, postpartum depression, and cardiovascular disease during perimenopause.
+Women with ADHD are around three times more likely to experience PMDD — see our guide on ADHD and PMDD.

 Clinical implication: If your ADHD symptoms fluctuate with your menstrual cycle, this is not "just hormones" — it's evidence that supports an ADHD diagnosis and may require medication dose adjustments at different cycle phases.